LordofBone/fragment/readme.md

 # Fragment

 Fragment is an advanced 3D rendering benchmark tool (inspired by 3DMark) designed for both PCs and Raspberry Pi.
 It leverages OpenGL (via PyOpenGL and Pygame) to stress-test and measure your hardware’s graphical performance.
-Its modular architecture and multiple benchmark modes make it particularly easy to run quick tests—especially on Raspberry Pi.
+Its clean graphical interface and multiple benchmark modes make it particularly easy to run quick tests—especially on Raspberry Pi.

 ## Overview